-Tennis is not know as a team game but it now have two nations World Cup events in the space of six weeks since 2020.
+Tennis is not know as a team game but it now have two nations World Cup events each year since 2020.

 The ATP Cup is not new and was contested from 1975 to 2012.
 The re-vamped tournament however is designed to be a much more prestigious tournament.
 The leading 24 nations (based on ranking of each nations number one ATP player) compete in a round-robin group stage followed by a knockout at the start of January over ten days prior to the Australian Open.

 The new event comes with a fair amount of controversy.
 The re-vamped Davis Cup is now played at the end of the previous season in late November and this results in a shorter end of season break, with the top nations back to contest the ATP World Team Cup just one month later.

 Many think this is simply too much tennis and may kill the Goose that laid the golden egg.
 Others think it will produce new opportunities for players to earn money ($15M prize fund) and ATP ranking points.
 It also ensures the season starts with a global event of significance that could aid the grand slam event that follows as leading players will be in more competitive shape.

 The inaugural ATP World Team Cup was held in Australia to minimise disruption with the Open that follows, Serbia, with the help of Novak Djokovic, won beating Spain and Nadal 2-1 in the final in Sydney.
 For the next two years the event will remain at the same location.
 If you are going to place a bet make sure you get added value by taking a promotions listed below.
 Also on this page you can find information about the ATP Cup format, stats, history and more.

 ATP World Team Cup Betting Offers for 2022